 We are lucky enough to have a constant supply of these beautiful large tinted eggs from our lovely Light Sussex Hens.
 I simply washed and dried them, and then used a hand drill to make small holes in both ends of each egg.

-As kids I think we used a pin to make the holes, and when I bought the syringes and needles from our local agricultural store, the man who served me said he used to use the thorns from Hawthorn bushes.
+As kids we used a pin to make the holes.
+When I bought the syringes and needles from our local agricultural store, the man who served me said he used to use the thorns from Hawthorn bushes.

 Paint the dry, clean eggs with acrylic paint.
 The eggs you see in this tutorial had two coats applied.
 We found that we could just get a kebab stick into ours, which held them really nicely for painting!

-It’s then time to start making your Sgraffito pattern.
-I used a punched out butterfly as a template, and used my craft knife to scratch around it to get the outline.
+It’s now time to start making your Sgraffito pattern.
+I used a punched out butterfly as a template, then used my craft knife to scratch around it to get the outline.
 As long as you can grip it safely, I am sure you could use a number of different items; such as a fork prong or map pin.

 Once I had scratched out my outline, I added some detail to the body and wings.
 It is pretty easy to scratch the paint away!
 I repeated the process around my egg until I was satisfied with the effect.

-We are absolutely delighted with how this project turned out!
+We are absolutely delighted with our Sgraffito eggs turned out!
 The effect is really pretty, and providing you wash you egg out well and allow it to dry before painting, there is no reason why it shouldn’t last forever.
-If you’ve enjoyed this tutorial, why not check out Decorating Eggs with Decoupage tutorial.